trflynn89/flymake/README.md

 By default, both of the above methods will install flymake into `/usr/local/src/fly/`.
 It will also install an uninstallation script into `/usr/local/bin/uninstall_flymake`.
-This location may be overriden when installing from source:
+This location may be overridden when installing from source:

 ```bash
 make INSTALL_ROOT=$HOME install